syncfusion-content/flutter-docs/Flutter/chat/action-button.md

 ## Default Action Button
 By default, the chat widget does not rebuild itself when the send button is clicked.
-Therefore, it is necessary to create a new message object using the newly composed message passed in the parameter of the onPressed callback in the [`ChatActionButton`], and then rebuild the widget using the setState function.
+Therefore, it is necessary to create a new message object using the newly composed message passed as a parameter in the `onPressed` callback of the [`ChatActionButton`].
+After that, you should rebuild the widget using the `setState` function.

 {% tabs %}
 {% highlight Dart %}